BlockchainCommons/SmartCustodyBook/manuscript/04-riskmodel.md

     a)  *Company is targeted by hackers*
     b)  *Bitcoins are stolen by employee*

+{pagebreak}

 ### Step 6: Brainstorm Non-Physical Vulnerabilities

 Finally, you should look at any non-physical assets that you recorded, such as privacy, compartmentalization, and ease of use, and for each of them, brainstorm vulnerabilities for those assets.

 ***Examples of Non-Physical Asset Vulnerabilities:***

--   Privacy lost due to address reuse
+* Privacy lost due to address reuse
--   Privacy lost by announcing Bitcoin ownership
+* Privacy lost by announcing Bitcoin ownership
--   Ease of use lost by complicated cold storage setup
+* Ease of use lost by complicated cold storage setup
--   Ease of use lost by 2FA
+* Ease of use lost by 2FA
--   Compartmentalization lost by constantly sending funds from one account to another
+* Compartmentalization lost by constantly sending funds from one account to another

 Once more, when you’re done with an initial list you might wish to consult Step 11 for additional ideas.